-- 1. A new Scottish Office Circular should be published which firmly promotes community education as described in this report and which requires the production of local authority community learning plans. - 2.
-Community learning plans should be built from the bottom up; the timescale for completion of the first version - it will be continually renewed - must be realistic in this regard.
-Targets, - 3.
-The main interests should be asked to agree on the overall approaches to be taken to evaluation and reporting, so that Ministers, councillors and voluntary sector management committees can have a clear understanding of the criteria for success. - and insights of community education to achieve effective community involvement. - 5.
-All community education providers should adopt procedures which seek the maximum involvement of the users of their services in decisions about how they plan and operate. - 6.
-The Scottish Office should discuss with CoSLA, SCEC, the voluntary sector and others the steps which can be taken to report, is accorded high priority in delivering the Government's citizenship.
+- A new Scottish Office Circular should be published which firmly promotes community education as described in this report and which requires the production of local authority community learning plans. - 2.
+Community learning plans should be built from the bottom up; the timescale for completion of the first version it will be continually renewed must be realistic in this regard.
+Targets, target-setting procedures and monitoring should be very clear. - 3.
+The main interests should be asked to agree on the overall approaches to be taken to evaluation and reporting, so that Ministers, councillors and voluntary sector management committees can have a clear understanding of the criteria for success. - 4.
+Those responsible for community planning should use the skills and insights of community education to achieve effective community involvement.

+- 5. All community education providers should adopt procedures which seek the maximum involvement of the users of their services in decisions about how they plan and operate. - 6.
+The Scottish Office should discuss with CoSLA, SCEC, the voluntary sector and others the steps which can be taken to ensure that community education, in the terms set out in this report, is accorded high priority in delivering the Government's policies on social inclusion, lifelong learning and active citizenship.